 If a complete redesign is out of the question then maybe you should consider getting a ready made Responsive WordPress Theme (if you are using WordPress as a Content Management System).
 This is a lower cost option as it shouldn’t be too difficult or expensive to find a WordPress designer who can help you.

 The final option is to use a Mobile Website Builder and create a basic, side by side version of your website.
 The results will be basic but at least it puts a tick in the mobile friendly box.

 2. Thin Content

-Recent research on UK B2B websites showed that best in breed websites had over twice as much content (104 pages vs. 48 pages) as their ‘average’ lower ranking competitors.
+Recent research has shown that best in breed websites had over twice as much content (104 pages vs. 48 pages) as their ‘average’ lower ranking competitors.

 One way that any business can increase the number of pages that they have is by expanding their services pages.
 Let me explain what I mean.
 Most businesses will have a services page that lists the services they provide.
 The problem is that they are spreading themselves too thinly for both the search engines and for prospective clients.

 Related Article: Choosing an Online Marketing Strategy for your Business

 If you’re a plumber and you offer an emergency call out, bathroom installation and central heating installation then create a page for each one.
 Don’t hide these services on a generic "Services" page.
 That way you are not only spreading your search net wider by giving Google keyword specific content, you’re also directing visitors to a page that provides them with exactly what they are searching for.

 Start by creating a list of the services you offer and make sure you have a page for every service.
 But don’t just think you need to create some extra pages and add a few lines of content in there.
 For each page add between 500 to 1,000 words of content.
 If that sounds like a lot then just run through any Frequently Asked Questions on that service.
 You’ve probably got most of this content written down somewhere on your hard drive or in your outbox.